JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20230214.md

 The district’s “cost analysis” on its taxpayer funded website and in its resolution is illogical and is underestimating the cost to taxpayers.
 See the image with the red border.

-From the district’s bond management company’s report, this bond will be paid back with interest by local property taxpayers over 21 years.
-So from 2024 through 2044.
+From the district’s bond management company’s report, this bond will be paid back with interest by local property taxpayers over 21 years - so from 2024 through 2044.

 The district's example home illogically maintain its AV (assessed value) for every year of those 21 years.
-Yet the district is assuming the Total AV of all taxable properties increase 22% in 2023 and then increase steadily every year hence.
+Yet the district is assuming the Total AV of all taxable properties increase
+22% in 2023 and then increase steadily every year hence.

 The district is not being consistent.
 A $300,000 AV home in 2022 will, using the Total AV growth of the district, have a value of $683,000 approximately in 2044.